 It is important to consider the representativeness of the controls.
 For example, if controls were all to be influenza and COVID-19 negative, consideration should be given to whether they are representative of the source population in terms of vaccine coverage.
-After two years of vaccination, the COVID-19 vaccine coverage rates in most EU/EEA countries are quite high, particularly among older age groups.
-In 2023, most SARI patients may be vaccinated against COVID-19 and vaccine coverage among hospitalised controls could be 70% or higher.
-This may not be representative of the vaccine coverage in the general population.
-In this situation, analyses using relative VE (e.g. booster vaccination compared to primary course vaccination) could be considered (see Table 4 and Section 3.8 Exposure (vaccination)).
+After >3 years of vaccination, the COVID-19 vaccine coverage rates in most EU/EEA countries, having been quite high, particularly among older age groups, are falling.
+In 2024, most SARI patients may have been vaccinated against COVID-19 in the past, at some point, although vaccine coverage among hospitalised controls may not be as high as the 70% that was seen a year or more ago.

-- > Each study site/country to describe the potential limitations in terms of representativeness of the subjects included. - > Each study site/country to describe case-management strategy in their country.
+- Each study site/country to describe the potential limitations in terms of representativeness of the subjects included. - > Each study site/country to describe case-management strategy in their country.